Reflections of the Ape in the Corner Office

 This does not mean we have not involved in any way.
 To make such an assessment would be absurd.
 It would, however, be equally foolish to assume we could through away certain evolutionary and genetic traits that have been present in humanoids for millions of years and dismiss their impact after only a few hundred years of enlightenment.

 The Apes Among Us in the Office

 In Conniff's work, he mentions [Office] “fights have little to do with making a better product.....or building a better company.
 Those are the pretexts in which we fight for things that matter in our primate hearts.”
 (Page 70) Now you know why an office skirmish can seem like the scene from 2001: A Space Odyssey, one ape had its skull cracked with a femur bone swung by a fellow ape after tiring of constant bossiness.

 Survival of the fittest and the need to reach the top of the food chain, traits first ingrained in a primitive time, can create the drive to succeed in the workforce.
 The motivations for all this drive might not be what we assume it is on the surface: a promotion, a raise, status, and so on.
 Something innate and deeply entrenched in the psyche and, perhaps, even the biochemistry is internally motivating a professional's office pursuits.
 Sometimes these things work for a good cause and other times they can make the office a constant headache of a nightmare.

 The Will to Power and Its Discontents

 Success in an office environment requires an understanding of human psychology.
-This is not so you can help others but so you can help yourself.
-Is not self-survival the most primal of needs that has to be met?
-Gaining such an understanding can definitely help you navigate even the most difficult of work environment.
+This is not so you can help others, but so you can help yourself.
+Is not self-survival the most primal of needs that have to be met?
+Gaining such an understanding can help you navigate even the most difficult of work environment.